ArjunaAcchaDipa/CTF-writeups/KillerQueen-2021/zoom2win/README.md

 }
 ```

 From the source code, there is another function that caught my eyes.
-It's `flag` function.
+It's a `flag` function.
 Let's take a look.

 #### flag
 ```c